Key Takeaways

 Enhancement Shaman: A Streamlined Approach

-Enhancement Shaman has traditionally been daunting for new players due to its extensive button array and integration of ranged spells within a melee framework.
-Recent updates have dramatically pruned this complexity, notably by reducing damage and utility buttons.
+Enhancement Shaman was traditionally daunting for new players due to its large button count and the integration of ranged spells within a melee framework.
+Midnight pruned both damage and utility buttons substantially, then rebuilt the spec's identity around Maelstrom Weapon as the clear rotation anchor.

 Changes at a Glance